You can periodically check this page for announcements about new or updated features, bug fixes, known issues, and deprecated functionality.

 1.5.7-asm.0 and 1.4.10-asm.3

-The vulnerability affects Anthos Service Mesh (ASM) versions 1.4.0 to 1.4.10, 1.5.0 to 1.5.5, and 1.6.4 whether running in Anthos GKE on-prem or on GKE, potentially exposing your application to Denial of Service (DOS) attacks.
+The vulnerability affects Anthos Service Mesh (ASM) versions 1.4.0 to 1.4.10, 1.5.0 to 1.5.5, and 1.6.4 whether running in Anthos clusters on VMware or on GKE, potentially exposing your application to Denial of Service (DOS) attacks.
 This vulnerability is referenced in these publicly disclosed Istio security bulletins:

 - CVE-2020-12603 (CVSS score 7.0, High): Envoy through 1.14.1 may consume excessive amounts of memory when proxying HTTP/2 requests or responses with many small (e.g., 1 byte) data frames.